 Steps to complete the energy efficiency improvements to your home.

-Our contractor will carry out the first stage of this process and we will let you know who that contractor is.
+Our contractor will carry out the first stage of this process and we will let you know who that contractor is in advance of them contacting you.
 We do this assessment to find out what work can be done to make your home more energy efficient.

 The assessor who visits your home will ask you questions about how you use your heating and how many people live there.
 This is so we can calculate your homes energy use.